-Backpack Queensland: The must-do Brisbane to Cairns road trip
+Backpack Brisbane to Cairns: The must-do Queensland road trip

 I came to Australia with the aim of exploring this massive country, having dreamed of living here since my ’round-the-world trip began back in 2007.
 Coming from Brazil, Australia always seemed so far away so I knew when I eventually arrived Down Under I would need to stay a while to be able to see everything!

-Before arriving in Australia I didn’t really know many names of the places I wanted to visit, but during my first three months I met many people, all of whom had somewhere to recommend.
-So, when it came to planning my trip it seemed so easy!
+Before arriving in Australia I didn’t really know many names of the places I wanted to visit, but during my first three months, I met many people, all of whom had somewhere to recommend.
+So, when it came to planning my Queensland road trip it seemed so easy.

-And so it began, my month long road trip north from Brisbane to Cairns…
+And so it began, my month-long Queensland road trip north from Brisbane to Cairns…

 Brisbane is the largest city in Queensland so make the most of it, as you won’t get that ‘big city feeling’ again as you travel north!
 There’s a free ferry that takes you across the river, a man-made beach in the centre of town and even soccer games to be seen at Suncorp Stadium.
 As a big soccer fan, I was pleased my stay coincided with a Brisbane Roar match!